o3de/o3de.org/content/docs/userguide/networking/marshalling.md

 ### Read Buffers {#network-marshalling-read-buffers}

 Read buffers have built\-in overflow detection and do not read any data fields after the end of the buffer has been reached\.
 You can check this by looking at the return value of the `Read` method\.
-Note that if data isn’t read for a given value, then the value is left uninitialized\.
+Note that if data isn't read for a given value, then the value is left uninitialized\.

 ## Predefined Marshalers {#network-marshalling-predefined-marshalers}